Main Canal Modernization Studies

 The Canal Modernization Project is a multiyear effort that continues the Contra Costa Water District's history of improving its existing water infrastructure.
 The aim of the project is to study alternative facility configurations that could provide a modern conveyance system to meet long-term needs for safe, reliable and cost-effective conveyance.

 The Contra Costa Canal is a 48-mile aqueduct constructed in the 1930s and 40s to meet agricultural and industrial needs of the time.
-Throughout its 80-plus years,
+Throughout its 80-plus years, the area surrounding the canal has become urbanized and the canal now conveys water for municipal, commercial and industrial needs.

 The Contra Costa Canal has two distinguishable segments: